ShipEngine/connect-website/reference/carrier.md

      - name: id
        type: UUID
        required: true
-       description: A UUID that uniquely identifies the application for internal ShipEngine Integration Platform purposes.
+       description: A UUID that uniquely identifies the application for internal ShipEngine Connect purposes.
 This ID should never change.

      - name: name
        type: string